lilien1010/launch-saleforce-auto-enable-record-google-meet/README.md

 #### Step 2: Install the Script
 1. Click the Violentmonkey icon in your browser
 2. Click the "+" button to create a new script
-3. Copy the entire content from `index.js`
+3. Copy the entire content from `index.js` (if doesn't work use index-v2.js)
 4. Paste it into the editor
 5. Click "Save" (Ctrl+S)